southworkscom/BotBuilder-Samples/CSharp/core-SendAttachment/README.md

 ### Outcome

-You will see the following in the Bot Framework Emulator when opening and running the sample solution.
+You will see the following in the Bot Framework Emulator when selecting the inline attachment.
+See how the image is encoded in the `contentUrl` of the attachment.

 ![Sample Outcome](images/outcome-emulator.png)

-You will see the following in your Facebook Messenger.
+You will see the following in your Facebook Messenger when selecting to upload the attachment.

 ![Sample Outcome](images/outcome-facebook.png)

-On the other hand, you will see the following in Skype.
+On the other hand, you will see the following in Skype when selecting an Internet attachment.

 ![Sample Outcome](images/outcome-skype.png)